 Now, I'm living in Central Ohio with my incredible husband who recently retired from the Ohio National Guard after proudly and bravely serving two tours in Iraq, and our three gloriously talented and ridiculously smart children.

-I'm a lifestyle photographer and I specialize in Editorial Wedding Photography and Portraiture.
-I also create Fine Art images that are for sale using the link at the right.
+I'm a lifestyle photographer and I specialize in natural light portraiture and candid style wedding photography.
+I also create Fine Art images that are for sale in my Shop (link at top of the page).